 3. SOER SCHEDULING REQUIREMENTS

-3.1 SOER schedules, as represented by «Customer Name»’s E-Tags, submitted to Power Services by «Customer Name» shall not exceed the SOE Limits established in the POCSA during any Scheduling Hour.
+3.1 SOER schedules, as represented by «Customer Name»’s E-Tags, submitted to Power Services by «Customer Name» shall not exceed the SOER amounts established in the POCSA during any Scheduling Hour.

 3.2 The timeline within which Power Services shall approve or deny «Customer Name»’s SOER schedules, as represented by «Customer Name»’s E-Tags, shall conform to Power Services’ scheduling guidelines as specified in section 4 of this exhibit.